What is Recovery Auditing?

 No system or employee operating within the procure-to-pay (P2P) cycle is completely error-free.
 Every ERP and legacy system can override established controls.
-And often, communication between supply chain, procurement, AP, receiving, and your suppliers are effective, but there will always be times when it is not.
+And often, communication between supply chain, procurement, AP, receiving, and your suppliers is effective, but there will always be times when it is not.

 The History of Recovery Auditing

 Recovery Auditing traces its origins to the late 1970’s retail industry where competition for suppliers vying to gain a presence in large stores was fierce.
 As such, suppliers issued many promotional discounts and rebates that led to confusion and accounting mistakes.
-These mistakes are part of a larger problem known as “financial leakage” which springs from different control gaps and process gaps that show up throughout the P2P process as well as the cost cycle.
+These mistakes are part of a larger problem known as “financial leakage” which springs from different control gaps and process gaps that show up throughout the P2P process as well as the cost-cycle.